MicrosoftDocs/windows-dev-docs/hub/powertoys/powerrename.md

 ## Demo

 In this demo, all instances of the file name "foo" are replaced with "foobar".
 Since all of the files are uniquely named, this would have taken a long time to complete manually one-by-one.
 PowerRename enables a single bulk rename.
-Notice that the "Undo Rename" (Ctrl+Z) command enables the ability to undo the change.
+Notice that the Explorer's "Undo Rename" (Ctrl+Z) command enables the ability to undo the last change.

 ![PowerRename Demo](../images/powerrename-demo.gif)